 The short answer is yes!

-While there are plenty of password creation best practices—change your password annually, avoid using your birthday, etc.—very few donors have the time or capacity to remember a long string of unrelated symbols.
+While there are plenty of password creation best practices—change your password annually, avoid using your birthday, etc.—very few users have the time or capacity to remember a long string of unrelated symbols.

 As a result, many people use the same password or similar variations which can lead to a domino effect that allows hackers access to multiple accounts just by cracking a single password.

 Passwordless logins help to elevate some of these concerns.
-For example, when donors use passwordless login they don’t have to go through the process of creating an account.
-Even with email authentication, donors will just have to remember and create one strong password for their email account.
+For example, when companies use passwordless login, users don’t have to go through the process of creating an account.
+Even with email authentication, users will just have to remember and create one strong password for their email account.

-Additionally, passwordless login systems use additional tools like the following methods to ensure that your donor’s sensitive information is safe and secure from potential hackers:
+Additionally, passwordless login systems use additional tools like the following methods to ensure that your users’ sensitive information is safe and secure from potential hackers:

 - Tokenization is a form of security that randomly generates a token or a string of characters.
 This token can be a substitute for the real data and is harder to crack because there is no mathematical relationship between the real data and the token.

 - Encryption is very similar to tokenization, but uses an algorithm to transform sensitive information into ciphertext.
 This ciphertext can only be decrypted with the encryption key.